DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 An incomplete list of aircraft which were designed In Australia

-In an attempt to document all the aircraft which were designed in Australia, I present the following incomplete list (incomplete, because I'm sure I have not covered all the bases, and plenty of folks will have more information than me - which I will gladly add to the list!).
+In an attempt to document all the aircraft which were designed in Australia, I present the following incomplete list (incomplete, because I'm sure I have not managed to cover every aircraft designed in Australia yet, and because plenty of people will have more information than me - which I will gladly add to the list!).
 So far, the list stands at more than 60 aircraft...

 First, some definitions of what this list is intended to cover:

-1. The aircraft must have been designed in Australia, built in Australia, and flown successfully.
+1. The aircraft on this list must have been designed in Australia, built in Australia, and flown successfully.

-2. This list covers primarily aircraft which have been given airworthiness certificates, approved for VH- registration or accepted into military service (I have not attempted to cover ultralight aircraft at this stage, but I have listed several aircraft for which applications were made but but were not granted CoA's for various reasons).
+2. This list covers primarily aircraft which have been given airworthiness certificates, approved for VH- registration or accepted into military service (there are separate lists for gliders, ultralight & recreational aircraft and helicopters), but I have listed several aircraft for which applications were made but but were not granted CoA's for various reasons.

 For reference, you can see a current list of type certificates on the Australian Civil Aviation Safety Authority website by clicking here.